-Candidates must meet the minimum overall HESI A2 assessment score listed above.
+Candidates must meet the minimum overall HESI A assessment score listed above.
 In addition, candidates must meet the minimum assessment score on each of the three individual sections of the assessment.
-The minimum assessment score for each section is 10 points lower than the required HESI A2 overall score listed above.
+The minimum assessment score for each section is 10 points lower than the required HESI A overall score points lower than the required HESI A overall score listed above.